-2011 - 2012 Featured Artists
+2013 - 2014 Featured Artists

-As a sixteen-year-old junior in high school, Stephen has had many musical opportunities.
+In addition to the cello, Stephen Hawkey is also a proficient pianist.
 In April of 2011, Stephen performed the final movement of Beethoven’s Second Piano Concerto with the Philharmonic Orchestra of GCYO.
-In the fall of the same year, he won second place in the classical piano division in the Fine Arts Festival held at Bob Jones University.
+In the fall of the same year, he won second place in the classical piano division in the Fine Arts Festival held at Bob Jones University, and received the first place prize in the following year.
+His latest performance was Liszt’s Piano Concerto No.1 with the Young Artist Orchestra.
 Besides competing and performing, Stephen often accompanies instrumental music and plays piano for church services.

 Stephen is thankful for his God-given gift of music and for his parents’ support in each endeavor.
 He is also thankful for his many excellent teachers who have invested their musical gifts and abilities in him.